Splash Cafe in Pismo Beach: California’s Best Clam Chowder

 I am a huge fan of the San Luis Obispo / Pismo Beach area of California.
 Not only are they quaint beach towns, but they have a laid-back vibe and a great community of people and adventures that will get you excited to wake up every morning when visiting.
 However, no trip to this area is complete without a bread bowl from my favorite clam chowder (with seafood topping) in all of California, Splash Cafe in Pismo Beach.
 Here is all the information.

 - Cost: $10 – $15 (As of 2018)

 - Busy on the weekends

 - Location: 197 Pomeroy Ave, Pismo Beach, CA 93449

 A little history on Splash Cafe is as follows:

-There never seems to be enough seating in this cafe so after filling up on the clam chowder there is usually someone who wants your seat.
-That is ok though, if you are anything like me you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.
+There never seems to be enough seating in this cafe, so after filling up on the clam chowder, there is usually someone who wants your seat.
+That is ok though.
+If you are anything like me, you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.

 The exterior of the cafe is also fun as it has a clam running around, looking in the windows, surfing and doing other activities.
 It is like an unofficial mascot.

-Now San Luis Obispo has a Splash Cafe as well, and it is also great, but for the experience you really need to try the main one in Pismo Beach at least once.
-I really do hope you like it as much as me, but I have little doubt of that as everyone I know that has gone here has left happy.
+Now San Luis Obispo has a Splash Cafe as well, and it is also great, but for the experience, you need to try the main one in Pismo Beach at least once.
+I do hope you like it as much as me, but I have little doubt of that as everyone I know that has gone here has left happy.
 Leave me a comment if you know of a better clam chowder place or get directions below to go yourself.